charliecalvert/CloudNotes/Assignments/FunctionThis.md

         expect(result).toBe(9);
     });

-    it('expects a simple function called getThis to set this is the window object', function() {
+    it('expects a simple function called getThis to set this to the window object', function() {
         var result = getThis();
         expect(result).toBe(window);
     });